Student Organizations & Clubs

 Freshman Student Council

-Main activities include orientation, freshman/sophomore dance, election of freshman council, homecoming, and Christmas gifts.
+Main activities include orientation, freshman/sophomore dance, election of freshman council, and homecoming.

 Moderator(s): Will Cloyd, Brian Christopherson